Meshcapade/SMPL_blender_addon/README.md

 - 20210525: Replaced vertices-to-joints regressor with beta-to-joints regressor.
 Added rainbow texture (CC BY-NC 4.0).
 - 20210611: Added option to set shape from height and weight values for female and male models
 - 20210820: Created Meshcapade fork
 - 20230904: Plugin overhaul.
-Added SUPR and limited SMPLH support to the plugin.
+Added SUPR and limited SMPL-H support to the plugin.

 ## Contact